evoldoers/historian/README.md

 If you then fit this model to data using `-fit`, you will get a general irreversible model.

 It is also possible (and fairly straightforward) to edit the JSON model file directly, so as to specify any (single-character) alphabet.
+The model file format is probably self-explanatory; for example, [here](https://github.com/evoldoers/historian/blob/master/model/jc.json) is the Jukes-Cantor model file.

 ## Event-counting